apollographql/federation/docs/source/federation-spec.md

 }
 ```

-The generated SDL should match that exactly with no additions.
-It is important to preserve the type extensions and directive locations and to omit the federation types.
+The generated SDL should match the input exactly, with no additions.
+It is important to preserve type extensions and directive locations, and to omit the federation types.

-Some libraries such as `graphql-java` don't have native support for type extensions in their printer.
+Some libraries (such as `graphql-java`) don't have native support for type extensions in their printer.
 Apollo Federation supports using an `@extends` directive in place of `extend type` to annotate type references:

 ```graphql{1}
 type User @key(fields: "id") @extends {